First Liberian Civil War: ECOWAS intervention force (August 1990)

-In August 1990, the 16-member Economic Community of West African States (ECOWAS) agreed to deploy a joint military intervention force, the Economic Community Monitoring Group (ECOMOG), and place it under Nigerian leadership.
+In August 1990, the 16-member Economic Community of West African States (ECOWAS) agreed to deploy a joint military intervention force, the Economic Community Monitoring Group (ECOMOG), and placed it under Nigerian leadership.
 The mission later included troops from non-ECOWAS countries, including Uganda and Tanzania.
 ECOMOG's objectives were to impose a cease-fire; help Liberians establish an interim government until elections could be held; stop the killing of innocent civilians; and ensure the safe evacuation of foreign nationals.

 ECOMOG also sought to prevent the conflict from spreading into neighboring states, which share a complex history of state, economic, and ethno-linguistic social relations with Liberia.
 The Economic Community of West African States (ECOWAS) attempted to persuade Doe to resign and go into exile, but despite his weak position – besieged in his mansion – he refused.
-ECOMOG, an ECOWAS intervention force, arrived at the Freeport of Monrovia on August 24, 1990, landing from Nigerian and Ghanaian vessels.
+On August 24, 1990, ECOMOG, an ECOWAS intervention force, arrived at the Freeport of Monrovia, landing from Nigerian and Ghanaian vessels.

 Capture and killing of Samuel Doe (September 1990)

-On 9 September 1990, Doe visited the barely established, newly arrived ECOMOG headquarters in the Free Port of Maher.
-Stephen Ellis says, his motive was to lay a complaint that the ECOMOG commander had not paid a courtesy call to Doe, the Head of State, however, the exact circumstances that led to Doe's visit to the Free Port are still unclear.
+On 9 September 1990, Doe visited the newly established ECOMOG headquarters in the Free Port of Maher.
+According to Stephen Ellis, his motive was to complain that the ECOMOG commander had not paid a courtesy call to him as the Head of State; however, the exact circumstances that led to Doe's visit to the Free Port are still unclear.
 Doe had been under pressure to accept exile outside of Liberia.
-However, after Doe arrived, a large rebel force led by Prince Johnson's INPFL arrived at the headquarters and then attacked Doe's party.
+After Doe arrived, a large rebel force led by Prince Johnson's INPFL arrived and attacked Doe's party.
 Doe was captured and taken to the INPFL's Caldwell base.
 He was brutally tortured before being killed and dismembered.
 His torture and execution was videotaped by his captors.

 Johnson's INPFL and Taylor's NPFL continued to struggle for control of Monrovia in the months that followed.
 With military discipline absent and bloodshed throughout the capital region, members of ECOWAS created the Economic Community Monitoring Group (ECOMOG) to restore order.
 The force comprised some 4,000 troops from Nigeria, Ghana, Sierra Leone, the Gambia and Guinea.
-ECOMOG succeeded in bringing Taylor and Johnson to agree to its intervention, but Taylor's forces engaged it in the port area of Monrovia.
+ECOMOG succeeded in bringing Taylor and Johnson to agree to its intervention.
+Taylor's forces later fought against ECOMOG in the port area of Monrovia.